 COOKIES AND TRACKING TECHNOLOGIES POLICY

-BBCW respects your right to privacy and we aim to be transparent at all times about when, how and why data about you and your browsing behaviours may be used in connection with our services.
+BBCS respects your right to privacy and we aim to be transparent at all times about when, how and why we may use data about you and your browsing behaviours in connection with our services.
 We are committed to using cookies and tracking technologies fairly and in accordance with your privacy rights.
 This policy describes:

 - Analytics on our services